IABTechLab/uid2-examples/web-integrations/javascript-sdk/client-side/README.md

-# Client-Side UID2 Integration Example using JavaScript SDK
+# Client-Side UID2/EUID Integration Example using JavaScript SDK

-This example demonstrates how a content publisher can follow the [Client-Side Integration Guide for JavaScript](https://unifiedid.com/docs/guides/integration-javascript-client-side) to implement UID2 integration and generate UID2 tokens.
+This example demonstrates how a content publisher can follow the [Client-Side Integration Guide for JavaScript](https://unifiedid.com/docs/guides/integration-javascript-client-side) (UID2) or [EUID Client-Side Integration Guide for JavaScript](https://euid.eu/docs/guides/integration-javascript-client-side) (EUID) to implement UID2/EUID integration and generate UID2/EUID tokens.

 ## Running with Docker